avafinger/bpi-m64-firmware/readme.md

 Troublehooting
 --------------

+If the board some times does not boot or you have a slow boot from SD CARD, chances are you have a broken SD CARD and it is time to replace with a new one.
+If you can boot, check in shell for some messages:

+	dmesg|grep sector
+	[    9.965457] end_request: I/O error, dev mmcblk2, sector 372040

+if you have this message, throw away this sd card!

 1. Nothing on my LCD/Monitor TV display

     a.  **Make sure the HDMI conector is well connected to the board**